AdityaSreevatsaK/MongoDB-Mechanics/README.md

 # <p align="center">MongoDB Mechanics</p>
+## <i>Model.
+Query.
+Optimise NoSQL.</i>

-A hands-on journey through the mechanics of MongoDB using Python and PyMongo.
-This repo explores CRUD operations, schema design, aggregation, indexing, and more through practical examples and mini-projects.
+Dive into the core mechanics of MongoDB through Python-based implementations using PyMongo.
+This repository offers hands-on examples covering CRUD operations, schema design strategies, indexing techniques, and the powerful aggregation framework.
+From simple queries to optimised NoSQL architectures, this is your toolkit for mastering document-based databases in practical contexts.

 ## 1. Basic Operations
 1. [Querying JSON Documents in MongoDB Using Python](Python%20Scripts/Querying%20JSON%20Documents%20in%20MongoDB%20Using%20Python.ipynb)<br />